spottsmorpheus/morpheus-msdns-plugin/README.md

 ### Improved Integration Validation

 This plugin includes improvements in error handling and validation.
 Connectivity and access to DNS Services is tested at the time the integration dialog is saved.
 The Dialog will not save unless validation is passed successfully.
-The integration dialog will hint where problems occur but you should check the Morpheus Health logs to see detailed messages.
+The integration dialog will hint where problems occur, but you should check the Morpheus Health logs to see detailed messages.
 To force the integration to save you can uncheck the ENABLED checkbox.
 Doing this disables the validation testing allowing you to save the integration dialog contents allowing you to revisit the dialog once any issues have been resolved.

 #### Troubleshooting Connections

-A new feature of v3 is the ability to run a connection test via the Morpheus Applicance.
+A new feature of v3 is the ability to run a connection test via the Morpheus Appliance.
 Users must have full access to Integrations permission to test a Microsoft DNS plugin connection.
 To test connectivity to Integration with id 5 browse to the following url in Morpheus

 https://my.morpheus.appliance/plugin/msdns/service?integrationId=5